 After a year I bought out the paper routes of other, less energetic, less earnest kids who delivered papers in the town-house and apartment complex where I lived.
 Four routes had become one route.
 I was an entrepreneur; a master of my own destiny.
 I was liberated from the gut-wrenching ritual of asking my poor, single mother for money she didn’t have; of watching a cascade of self-recrimination seize her body as she witnessed my disappointment, or contempt, for her inadequacy as a provider.
-I imagined I was saving her the guilt of being unable to provide any frills for her kids.
-It was the least I could do to take the burden off and make my own way in the world.

 My route had four apartment blocks and fifteen clusters of town houses.
 I could get it done in under an hour, most days.
 At the start of the route I had to find a way to carry four stuffed newspaper bags.
 On Saturdays, when the paper was full of extras, I looked like a Sherpa carting supplies for an expedition up Mount Everest.

 My customers were relieved to have me over the previous paperboys, who I learned were extremely unreliable.
 Many customers did not get their paper.
 When they did get it, it often came late, as they were ready to watch their M*A*S*H re-runs and hit the sack.